top of page

 • Open and Closed Kinetic Chain Movements

-It’s designed to shock your arms into growth.
-Keep in mind, this isn't a sustainable year-round plan, but for six focused weeks, it will deliver noticeable results, if you commit to it.
+This program is designed to shock your arms into growth.
+Keep in mind, this isn't a sustainable year-round plan, but for six focused weeks, it will deliver noticeable results if you commit to it.

 Track Your Progress

-To truly measure your gains, I recommend investing in a tape measure before you start.
-Measure your arms in a flexed position and note exactly where the tape is placed so you can replicate it at the end of the six weeks.
+To truly measure your gains, invest in a tape measure before you start.
+Measure your arms in a flexed position and note exactly where the tape is placed.
+This way, you can replicate it at the end of the six weeks.
 Accurate tracking will keep you motivated and highlight the effectiveness of your effort.

 6-Week Arm Protocol: Workout Breakdown

 This arm day workout is to be performed once per week for six weeks.
 Follow the structure below exactly to maximize arm growth through varying rep ranges, compound sets, and targeted isolation work.
-Make sure to apply progressive overload each week by increasing the intensity (more weight).
-Once you master the bodyweight pull ups and dips add weight plates to a belt to continue progressive overload.
-If you cannot do a pull up or a dip, use an assisted dip / pullup machine at your gym if you have access to one.
+Apply progressive overload each week by increasing the intensity (more weight).
+Once you master bodyweight pull-ups and dips, add weight plates to a belt to continue progressive overload.
+If you cannot do a pull-up or a dip, use an assisted dip/pull-up machine at your gym if you have access to one.

 A. Heavy Superset – Strength Focus (6 Reps)